RWTH-OS/eduOS-rs/README.md

 ### Windows

-To build eduOS-rs you have to install a linker, [make](http://gnuwin32.sourceforge.net/packages/make.htm) and a [git client](https://git-scm.com/downloads).
+To build eduOS-rs you have to install a linker and a [git client](https://git-scm.com/downloads).
 We tested the eduOS-rs with the linker from Visual Studio.
-Consequently, we suggest installing Visual Studio in addition to [make](http://gnuwin32.sourceforge.net/packages/make.htm) and [git](https://git-scm.com/downloads).
+Consequently, we suggest installing Visual Studio in addition to [git](https://git-scm.com/downloads).

 ### Linux